skeezicsb/PERQemu/PERQemu/Readme.txt

   - Remaining items from the "What's Not" list above

 v0.9.2 - Experiments branch
   - Speech output proof-of-concept is now working!
 Mostly!
+Can also enable or disable playback and tune the decoder in real-time
   - Full rewrite of the SerialPort and updates to the SIO emulation increase emulation accuracy and reliability of all serial devices
   - Dynamic reloading of RS-232 ports at runtime (host port device settings can be changed without restarting the VM)
+  - Add limited (fake) support for forcing and reporting memory parity errors so that certain diagnostics/confidence tests can run
   - Many bug fixes, CLI changes, updated UserGuide

 v0.8.5 - Main branch